libvips/php-vips/README.md

 https://github.com/jcupitt/php-vips-ext

 You'll need to install that first.
-It's tested on Linux and OS X --- Windows would need some work, but should be possible.
+It's tested on Linux and macOS --- Windows would need some work, but should be possible.

 ### Example